-Design Technology and Engineering (Stage 1) Students use the design and realisation process to engineer solutions for the development of products or systems.
-Students apply critical thinking and problemsolving skills and incorporate technologies to address design problems and challenges.
+Design Technology and Engineering: Industry and Entrepreneurial Solutions (Stage 1) Students use the design and realisation process to engineer solutions for the development of products or systems.
+Students apply critical thinking and problem-solving skills and incorporate technologies to address design problems and challenges.
 The subject is organised into four contexts: digital communication solutions, industry and entrepreneurial solutions, material solutions, and robotic and electronic systems.
 Providing a flexible framework that encourages students to be creative, innovative, and enterprising in their chosen context.
-Current offerings in Design, Technology and Engineering include: • Industry and Entrepreneurial Solutions • Material Solutions - Woodwork Food and Hospitality (Stage 1) Students learn about the industry's dynamic nature and contemporary issues.
+Food and Hospitality (Stage 1) Students learn about the industry's dynamic nature and contemporary issues.
 They gain skills in using technology and safe work practices in the preparation, storage, and handling of food, and complying with current health and safety legislation.
 Students discuss current trends, management practices, legal and environmental aspects, consumer protection, and nutrition.
 Language Continuers (Stage 2) German, Japanese or French Languages Stage 2 builds on foundational skills, focusing on grammar, vocabulary, and fluency in reading, writing, listening, and speaking.
 Prior completion of Stage 1 French, German or Japanese is mandatory, as this course deepens understanding and application of intermediate-level language.
 Students will also have the opportunity to participate in an educational trip, including a one-month immersive experience with intensive language classes.
 Pre-Specialist Mathematics (Stage 1) Pre-Specialist is an advanced level mathematics subject for students who are confident in their mathematical skills and enjoy deep problem-solving and abstract thinking.
 Students must also be studying Pre-Mathematical Methods.